OrganScore Edition Readability

 Conclusion

-I have personally used these scores for many years, with great satisfaction and I hope that many other organists will share this experience.
+I have personally used these scores for many years with great satisfaction, and I hope that many other organists will share the same experience.

 Examples to Print